ikuhamada/state-doc/manual.rst

 	Description:

-	Lengths of first, second, and third vectors (A, B, and C), and angles (in degree) between, second and third, third and first, and first and second vectors (ALPHA, BEGA, GAMMA)
+	Lengths of first, second, and third vectors (A, B, and C), and angles (in degree) between, second and third, third and first, and first and second vectors (ALPHA, BEGA, GAMMA).
+        These parameters define the basic lattice vectors of the conventional unit cell.

 KPOINT_MESH
 	Type: integer array